(This article was updated on October 27, 2016.)

-Five years into the Affordable Care Act, there’s still some confusion about what this new law does for the American people.
-For starters, it’s important to point what the ACA is not.
+Seven years into the Affordable Care Act, there’s still some confusion about what this recent law does for the American people.
+For starters, it’s important to highlight what the ACA is not.
 The ACA does not promise free health care to anyone.
 It’s not like Medicaid, which is a joint federal and state program that does provide free coverage for low-income Americans.
 Obamacare is also not health insurance.
 Rather, the law provides greater access to low-cost and affordable coverage to millions of Americans through subsidies and a health insurance marketplace.

 Before the law was signed in 2010, nearly 50 million people in America lacked health insurance of any kind, largely due to the high price tag.
 Recent reports suggest that this number has improved significantly.
-A Gallup poll found that only about 11.9 percent of the U.S. population remains uninsured as of the first quarter of 2015.
+A recent Gallup survey found that the uninsured rate in America had dropped to 11 percent as of the first quarter of 2016, which is the lowest it’s been over the last eight years.
+In fact, the uninsured rate is down six points since the individual mandate went into effect.

 The ACA guarantees that insurers can’t treat their customers unfairly and that consumers have certain protected rights.
 For instance, men and women will pay the same rates for the same services.
 People with pre-existing conditions won’t be turned down for coverage.
 Each health insurance plan offered today must also cover ten essential benefits, including things like mental health care, maternity care, pediatric services and prescription medication.